-B. After entering Neutral, ProtoSounds® will immediately play an air release sound followed approximately 2 seconds later by a Cab Chatter Arrival Message.
-The arrival message announces what yard the engine has arrived in (the yard is described as either Yard A or Yard B, alternating each time FYS is enabled during the current operating session.
-If the engine is turned off for more than three seconds, ProtoSounds® will automatically return to the Yard A message the next time FYS is enabled).
-Immediately following the arrival message, the sound of freight car doors can be heard opening, followed by the sounds for forklift engines.
-At this point various freight vard sounds can be heard i various freight yard sounds can be heard including forklift operation, engine sounds, reverse warning horn beeps, and additional freight car door sounds.
-Event 3: (Reverse) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; reverse.
-In an effort to enhance realism, FYS has disabled the reverse phase so that it doesn't power the motors causing the engine to move backward.
+Event 3 (Reverse) The operator now interrupts the transformer throttle again (or presses the direction button) to enter the next reverse unit phase; reverse.
+In an effort to enhance realism, FYS has disabled the reverse phase so that it doesn't power the motor causing the engine to move backward.
 Upon entering reverse, FYS confirms to the operator that it has entered the reverse phase by immediately playing a highlight sound best described as a rumbling sound.
 You may have to go through the entire FYS sequence several times before you can clearly identify this sound.
 After the rumbling highlight is played, the freight yard sounds heard in Event 2 continue to play randomly.

-Event 4: (Neutral Before Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase, neutral before forward.
+Event 4 (Neutral Before Forward) The operator now interrupts the transformer throttle again (or presses the direction button) to enter the next reverse unit phase, neutral before forward.
 FYS confirms to the operator that it has entered the neutral before forward phase by emitting two quick air release sounds.
-This is followed by a Cab Chatter message that the engine in Yard A or approximately 7 chimes of the bell, the engine begins moving in the forward phase with the bell continuing to ring another 7 chimes before automatically turning off.
-Once the bell turns off, the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the horn as usual.
+This is followed approximately two seconds later by a man whistling and continued freight yard loading and unloading sounds.